 After allocating your point values to your scoring criteria outline, now it’s time to input these values into the HubSpot Lead Scoring tool.
 How much information you have and how many criteria you’ve laid out will impact the amount of time you spend doing this.

 The tool is relatively intuitive, but here’s a screenshot to give you an idea of what sets a few criteria in your portal looks like:

 You’re almost done!
 The last step is to create the smart lists and workflows that work harmoniously to assign a value to your contacts’ “Lifecycle Stage” property in HubSpot.

 Creating Your Lists

-First create a smart list for your marketing qualified leads, and name it something like HubSpot Lead Scoring: MQLs.
-The two criteria in the list—separated by an AND, not an OR—should specify that the lead has a HubSpot Score greater than or equal to the lower number in your MQL range and a HubSpot Score less than or equal to the number just below your SQL threshold.
+First, create a smart list for your marketing qualified leads, and name it something like HubSpot Lead Scoring: MQLs.
+The two criteria in the list—separated by an AND, not an OR—should specify that the lead has a HubSpot Score greater than or equal to the lower number in your criteria.

 Building Your Workflows